Alpha Magnetic Spectrometer: Installation on the International Space Station

 For several years it was uncertain if AMS-02 would ever be launched because it was not manifested to fly on any of the remaining Space Shuttle flights.
-After the 2003 Columbia disaster NASA decided to reduce shuttle flights and retire the remaining shuttles by 2010.
-A number of flights were removed from the remaining manifest including the flight for AMS-02.
-In 2006 NASA studied alternative ways of delivering AMS-02 to the space station, but they all proved to be too expensive.
+After the 2003 Columbia disaster, NASA decided to reduce shuttle flights and retire the remaining shuttles by 2010.
+A number of flights were removed from the remaining manifest, including the flight for AMS-02.
+In 2006, NASA studied alternative ways of delivering AMS-02 to the space station, but they all proved to be too expensive.

-In May 2008 a bill was proposed to launch AMS-02 to ISS on an additional shuttle flight in 2010 or 2011.
-The bill was passed by the full House of Representatives on June 11, 2008.
+In May 2008, a bill was proposed to launch AMS-02 to the ISS on an additional shuttle flight in 2010 or 2011.
+The bill was passed by the full U.S. House of Representatives on June 11, 2008.
 The bill then went before the Senate Commerce, Science and Transportation Committee where it also passed.
 It was then amended and passed by the full Senate on September 25, 2008, and was passed again by the House on September 27, 2008.
-It was signed by President George W. Bush on October 15, 2008.
+It was signed into law by President George W. Bush on October 15, 2008.
 The bill authorized NASA to add another space shuttle flight to the schedule before the space shuttle program was discontinued.
-In January 2009 NASA restored AMS-02 to the shuttle manifest.
-On August 26, 2010, AMS-02 was delivered from CERN to the Kennedy Space Center by a Lockheed C-5 Galaxy.
+In January 2009, NASA restored AMS-02 to the shuttle manifest.
+On August 26, 2010, AMS-02 was delivered from CERN to the Kennedy Space Center by a Lockheed C-5 Galaxy jet.

 It was delivered to the International Space Station on May 19, 2011, as part of station assembly flight ULF6 on shuttle flight STS-134, commanded by Mark Kelly.
 It was removed from the shuttle cargo bay using the shuttle's robotic arm and handed off to the station's robotic arm for installation.
 AMS-02 is mounted on top of the Integrated Truss Structure, on USS-02, the zenith side of the S3-element of the truss.

 Operations, condition and repairs

-By April 2017 only one of the 4 redundant coolant pumps for the silicon trackers was fully working, and repairs were being planned, despite AMS-02 not being designed to be serviced in space.
-By 2019, the last one was being operated intermittently.
-In November 2019, after four years of planning, special tools and equipment were sent to the ISS for in-situ repairs that may require four or five EVAs.
+By April 2017, only one of the 4 redundant coolant pumps for the silicon trackers was fully working, and repairs were being planned, despite AMS-02 not being designed to be serviced in space.
+By 2019, the last pump was being operated intermittently.
+In November 2019, after four years of planning, special tools and equipment were sent to the ISS for in-situ repairs requiring four EVAs.
 Liquid carbon dioxide coolant was also replenished.

 The repairs were conducted by the ISS crew of Expedition 61.
 The spacewalkers were the expedition commander and ESA astronaut Luca Parmitano, and NASA astronaut Andrew Morgan.
 Both of them were assisted by NASA astronauts Christina Koch and Jessica Meir who operated the Canadarm2 robotic arm from inside the Station.
 The spacewalks were described as the "most challenging since [the last] Hubble repairs".

 The entire spacewalk campaign was a central feature of the Disney+ docuseries Among The Stars.